syncfusion-content/maui-docs/MAUI/TabView/Tab-Item-Customization.md

 ## FontAutoScalingEnabled

-The `FontAutoScalingEnabled` property is used to automatically scale the control's font size based on the operating system's text size.
-The default value of `FontAutoScalingEnabled` property is `false`.
+The `FontAutoScalingEnabled` property is used to automatically scale the tab header's font size based on the operating system's text size.
+The default value of the `FontAutoScalingEnabled` property is `false.`

 {% tabs %}

 {% highlight xaml %}
     <tabView:SfTabView FontAutoScalingEnabled="True">
+    ...
     </tabView:SfTabView>
 {% endhighlight %}